CIT-Autonomous-Robot-Lab/emcl2_ros2/README.md

 ### Try emcl2 in simulator

 You may wait Gazebo to be initilalized.
+You can also use `./test/demo.bash`, in which the following procedure is written.

 ```
 export TURTLEBOT3_MODEL=burger